SkygearIO/skygear-doc/content/js/pubsub.md

 ## Listening to Connection state

-For application need more knowledge on pubsub connection status, we provide `onOpen` and `onClose` callback.
+For application that needs to know the status of pubsub connection, we provide `onOpen` and `onClose` callback for that.

 ```js